Invest Better: Net Profit Ratio, Examples & Calculations

 Decoding the Numbers

-The Net Profit Ratio measures how much out of every dollar of revenue a company keeps in earnings.
+The net profit ratio measures how much of every dollar of revenue a company keeps in earnings.
 In simple terms, it indicates a company’s profitability after all its costs and expenses are subtracted from its revenue.

 In our example, GreenTech Ltd. keeps 40 cents out of every dollar of revenue it earns, while BluePharma Inc. keeps 33.3 cents.
 This implies that GreenTech Ltd. is more profitable than BluePharma Inc., as it retains a higher percentage of revenue as profit.